Primary Health Care Clinical Elective in Ecuador Program will involve a

 personnel throughout the entire program.

-Open to OU-HCOM and College of Health
+Open to OU-HCOM, nursing and other College of Health

 Sciences and Professions students in good standing (HCOM) or at least a

 3.0 overall GPA.
 Non-Ohio University students also accepted.